-UNC AMPWIS was founded in 2013 by Kate Hacker and Audrey Verde to promote the success, recognition, and excellence of women in academic medicine and medical research.
-Our objectives are to:
+UNC AIMS was founded in 2013 by Kate Hacker and Audrey Verde to promote the success, recognition, and excellence of women in academic medicine and medical research.
+Their objectives are to:

-1) Educate members about the challenges women face in academic medicine/research and facilitating discussions within our community about these inequalities.
+- Educate members about the challenges women face in academic medicine and research Facilitate discussions within our community about these inequalities

-2) Increase mentoring between MD/PhD students at UNC and women physician-scientists in the triangle community.
+- Increase mentoring between MD-PhD students at UNC and female physician-scientists in the Triangle community

-3) Prepare members for successful careers in academic medicine through career development workshops and lectures.
+- Prepare members for successful careers in academic medicine through career development workshops and lectures

-5) Perform outreach to encourage more young women to pursue dual degree careers.
+- Encourage more young women to pursue dual degree careers

 UNC-Duke MD-PhD Collaboration

-A Kenan-Biddle partnership initiated by Chris Dibble and Patrick Taus of the UNC MD-PhD, and Melodi Whitley and Matthew Kan of Duke MD-PhD in 2013.
-This grant supported joint lectures hosted at each school, outreach to UNC and Duke undergraduates informing them about the MD-PhD career path, and a joint research symposium with a Keynote Address from Nobel Laureate Dr. Robert Lefkowitz.
+The UNC-Duke MD-PhD Collaboration is a Kenan-Biddle partnership initiated in 2013 by Chris Dibble and Patrick Taus of the UNC MD-PhD Program, and Melodi Whitley and Matthew Kan of Duke MD-PhD Program.
+This grant supported joint lectures hosted at each school, outreach to UNC and Duke undergraduates encouraging pursuit of the MD-PhD career path, and a joint research symposium with a Keynote Address from Nobel Laureate Dr. Robert Lefkowitz.

-The MedUNCedoos were founded by Perry Tsai and Brittany Johnson in fall 2009.
-Since our first rehearsal with just four people, the MedUNCedoos have grown to 15-20 members!
-We rehearse once a week for two hours (usually Thursday evenings), and we perform about 10 times a year, including banquets, parties, cadaver memorial service, skit night, as well as in the hospital and on campus.
+The MedUNCedoos were founded by Perry Tsai and Brittany Johnson in 2009.
+The group has grown from just four people at their first rehearsal to its current size of more than 15 members.
+They rehearse once per week for two hours, typically on Thursday evenings.
+The MedUNCedoos perform about 10 times each year, at banquets, parties, the Cadaver Memorial Service, skit night, and impromptu performances in the hospital and on campus.

-Lee Hong started the online version of IRIS in 2012.
 Iris is an online literary and arts journal designed by medical students to encourage and celebrate the humanities in medicine.
+Iris features works of photography, poetry, prose, drawing, painting, video, music, and other forms of creative expression.
 Submissions are open to UNC SOM faculty, staff, and students.
+Lee Hong started the online version of IRIS in 2012.